 I’m not sure this is always the correct way to think about things.

-In one sense it is; for example, if a small car engine is badly tuned, it won’t get up a steep hill, whereas a huge car engine, poorly tuned, easily will.
+In one sense it is.
+For example, if a small car engine is badly tuned, it won’t get up a steep hill, whereas a huge car engine, equally poorly tuned, will.
 Similarly, if an athlete has enormous amounts of muscle and energy, he/she might easily ‘cope’ with a problem that would overwhelm someone a lot weaker.

 But in another sense, it may not be.
 The fact that pain does not develop in the case of the athlete does not mean that the compensation chosen is optimal.
 Presumably, the best choice would be one that produced the least increase in total energy usage in any period, while minimizing the risk of structures failing to cope at some point in the next or subsequent time periods.
 This has got to be a complicated function of multiple factors.